LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       classes.

    metaclass
-      The :term:`class` of a class, when interpreted as an instance.
+      The :term:`class` of a class, when interpreted as an :term:`instance`.
       Metaclass instances are themselves classes.
 Metaclasses are optional, except for the root class, and can be shared by several classes.